 User interface (UI)

-This is the CRM software's overall design for the end user, such as its layout and navigation system.
+This is the CRM software’s overall design for the end user, including its layout and navigation system.

 You can specify permissions for each user.
 For instance, the Admin role gives the user access to the entire CRM, while the Sales and Support roles limit the user to features related to their specific job functions.